tintash/chainlink-integration/Readme.md

 (you may need to run `npm install` before the above command).

-### 5. Making a contract-call to `request-api` of `direct-request.clar` contract
+### 5. Making a contract-call to `create-request` of `direct-request.clar` contract

-You need to pass the `jod-spec-id buffer` , and `data-buffer` in `request-api` function of the `direct-request` contract.
+You need to pass the `jod-spec-id buffer` , and `data-buffer` in `create-request` function of the `direct-request` contract.

-The `direct-request` contract will call the `oracle` contract.
+The `direct-request` contract will make a `transfer-and-call` call to the `oracle` contract using the `stxlink-token`.
 The event emitted by the oracle contract is captured by our Event Observer Server, which will initiate our chainlink-job.
 On successful run of the job, `request fulfillment` is created and the expected data is recieved back in the `direct-request` contract.

 ### 6. Displaying the response recieved in the direct-request contract